sunwukung/swk-linker/README.md

 calling the next function will (unsurprisingly) call the next function in the list
 calling the done function will (also unsurprisingly) call the last function
+...unless the function is the last in the list, in which case next and done will both noop

     var linker = require("swk-linker")
     linked = linker(